-- → Direct file system access (local drive, network share, mass storage media...)
+- Direct file system access (local drive, network share, mass storage media...)

-- Zip upload
+- · Zip upload

-- → A ClearCase view
+- · A ClearCase view

-- → A CVS checkout
+- · A CVS checkout

+- A GNAThub database (new in 18.1)

-- → Git cloning
+- · Git cloning

-→ An Integrity repository
+- · An Integrity repository

-- → A Perforce depot
+- A Perforce depot

-- → A Subversion revision
+- · A Subversion revision

-- → A Synergy database
+- A Synergy database

-- → A TFS server
+A TFS server

 Each option requires different parameters, which can be specified from the project wizard, or via the command line.
-For more information, refer to Chapter 12, Repository Connectors.
+For more information, refer to Repository Connectors.

-4.8.
 Can I Create Projects with Sources From Multiple Locations?